-In 2009, a team of six engineers and pilots began their work in flight simulators where they gained extensive experience in the design and manufacturer of various products from avionics software to creating programs.
+In 2009, a team of six engineers and pilots began their work in flight simulators where they gained extensive experience in the design and manufacturer of various products from avionics software to program creation.

-Inspired by such great personalities like Elon Mask, Steve Jobs, Richard Brenson, and looking at projects done and being done by Boeing, Airbus and Bell they have decided to apply their skills and knowledge to the area of VTOL planes and bring some of our ideas into this world too.
+Inspired by such great personalities like Elon Mask, Steve Jobs, Richard Brenson, and looking at projects done and being done by Boeing, Airbus and Bell the team decided to apply their skills and knowledge to the area of VTOL planes and bring some of our ideas into this world too.

-In 2016, they decided to create a company being inspired by NASA, Boeing, Bell and other companies which were creating vertical takeoff and landing (VTOL) aircraft for Urban Air Mobility (UAM) and other markets.
-Their motivation was that they can do it too and bring it to the world because they know their aircraft will help the humanity.
+In 2016, they decided to create a company inspired by NASA, Boeing, Bell and others involved in the creation of vertical takeoff and landing (VTOL) aircraft for Urban Air Mobility (UAM) and other markets.
+Their motivation was that they can do it too and bring it to the world because they know their aircraft will help humanity.

 They used their experience to create a heavy passenger and cargo quad-copter.
 After three years, in 2019, they completed their design for a heavy passenger and cargo VTOL aircraft.
 This is how the Moscow Team was born.
 The company is looking for investors.

 The company named their aircraft the Kamchatka Peninsula after one of the most beautiful, remote and difficult to places to get to in the world.
 There are no roads from the Peninsula to the rest of the world and there is semi-regular air service to the Kamchatka.
 As of 2010, they estimate their are over 322,000 people who live on the Peninsula.

 The AI Kamchatka hybrid-electric VTOL aircraft has four rotating ducted propeller housings, with two sets of propellers in each duct, each propeller powered by its own electric motor.
 All propellers are independently controlled for better flight stability in normal or gusty wind conditions.
 The aircraft is powered by a gas-turbine engine, has an emergency set of batteries, and a fixed high wing for forward flight.